 Subp.
 2. Withdrawals.
-Replacement plan applicants seeking to use banking credits for replacement are responsible for contacting and arranging for acquisition of the credits from the holder of a bank account according to the wetland replacement requirements of this chapter.
+Replacement plan applicants seeking to use or others proposing to withdraw banking credits for replacement are responsible for contacting and arranging for acquisition of the credits from the holder of a bank account according to the wetland replacement requirements of this chapter.
 The board shall supply information on wetland bank sites according to part 8420.0755, subpart 1, item B. Replacement plan applicants proposing the use of bank credits for replacement must complete a credit withdrawal form prescribed by the board and include it as part of the replacement plan application submitted to the local government unit.
-If the local government unit approves the use of bank credits for replacement, the local government unit must sign the credit withdrawal form and notify the board's banking administrator according to part 8420.0255, subpart 5.
+If the local government unit approves the use of bank credits for replacement, the local government unit must sign the completed credit withdrawal form provided by the applicant and return the form to the applicant notify the board's banking administrator according to part 8420.0255, subpart 5.
+The applicant must then submit the fully executed form and any required fees to the board's designated banking administrator.
 The board shall not withdraw credits from a bank account unless a regulatory entity with authority over the use of the credits has approved the use of the subject credits for replacement of a specific wetland impact.
 Local government unit approval of replacement plans involving the use of banking credits is conditional upon withdrawal of the credits by the board.
 Impacts under replacement plans must not occur until the board has notified the replacement plan applicant that the credits have been withdrawn.